tsuz/node-csvjsonlite/README.md

     var csv  = require('node-csvjsonlite');

     var filename = './path/to/your.csv';
-    // or this can be a URL like
+    // OR this can be a URL like
     // filename = 'http://sample.com/data.csv';
+    // OR filename can be a string of CSV data
+    //
     // Suppose your.csv is following:
     //
     // Date,Open,High,Low